-Beverly has decades of experience in the practice of law, concentrating in the areas of income taxation, estate and gift taxation, generation-skipping taxation, probate and trust administration, as well as business law, including corporate, partnership, and limited liability company law.
-She likes to make law understandable for non-lawyers, which she accomplishes in a variety of ways, including using her artistic talents to draw cartoons.
+Beverly has decades of experience in the practice of law, concentrating in the areas of estate planning, income taxation, estate and gift taxation, generation-skipping taxation, probate and trust administration, as well as business law, including corporate, partnership, and limited liability company law.
+She likes to make law understandable for non-lawyers.

 She and the late Charles McCarter practiced law in partnership for over 39 years as McCarter & Greenley, LLC.
 She has been a partner and member of the estate planning and tax departments at the firm of Husch & Eppenberger (now Husch Blackwell) and was a partner in the St. Louis office of Gage & Tucker (now Lathrop & Gage).

-Beverly is the co-author of a multi-volume work on Missouri law, The Missouri Lawyer’s Guide; has written articles on the use of irrevocable life insurance trusts; and has co-authored an article on the evaluation of business enterprises.
+Beverly is the co-author of a multi-volume work on Missouri law; has written articles on the use of irrevocable life insurance trusts; and has co-authored an article on the evaluation of business enterprises.
 She has been a speaker at numerous educational seminars.
+She has participated in boards and planned giving committees of charitable organizations.

 Professor of Law and Chair of the Tax Department